liipeandre/tcc-estudo-caso-redes-neurais-artificiais/README.md

-# Redes Neurais Artificiais para Problemas de Classificação
+# Performance Analysis of Artificial Neural Networks for Classification Problems

-Trabalho de conclusão de curso desenvolvido para o curso de Ciência da Computação da Universidade Tuiuti do Paraná.
+Course completion work developed for the Computer Science course at Tuiuti University of Paraná.

-## Autor
+## Author

 - André Felipe Pereira dos Santos

-## Descrição
+## Description

-Este repositório possui:
+This repository has:

-- Os algoritmos desenvolvidos.
+- The developed algorithms.
-- Manuais de instalação do ambiente de execução.
+- Runtime installation manuals.
-- Os resultados obtidos.
+- The obtained results.
-- A parte escrita, desenvolvida em LaTex.
+- The written part, developed in LaTex, and the same in .pdf format.